-The Agricultural Expert Panel (referred to as "the Panel" in this report) recommends a paradigm shift in its regulatory attempts to reduce nitrate levels in groundwater.
-The essential elements of this shift are:
+The Agricultural Expert Panel (referred to as "the Panel" in this report) recommends a digm shift in emphasis in its regulatory attempts to reduce nitrate levels in groundwater.
+The shift would be toward long-term monitoring and source control.
+The justificationsessential forelements of this shift are: